arnoldclark/front-end-interview/README.md

 ### Taking part in the session

 You'll be joined on the call by a couple of front-end engineers from Arnold Clark.
-They'll take turns - around 20 minutes each - to take control of the machine and write some code
+They'll take turns - around 20 minutes each - to take control of the machine and write some code.

 If you would like to "drive" the machine, we have a couple of options: